Michigan Disability Appeal Lawyers

 The Appeals Council is a panel of adjudicators in Falls Church, Virginia, who process hearing denials.
 The Appeals Council will review your file to see if your judge made an error of law, and if so, may overturn the hearing judge’s finding, or request that your case be sent back for another hearing.
 If the Appeals

-Have Questions About The Social Security Disability Appeals Process?
+Have Questions About The Social Security Disability Benefits Appeals Process?
 We Can Help

 Please call us today at 855-MIKE-WINS or e-mail us to learn how we can help.